Best Wood for Decking

 In the commercial and residential decking market today there are many options for long lasting, low maintenance, and attractive lumber.
-Although there is a market for synthetic and composite products, J. Gibson McIlvain focuses on the high end commerical decks and docks and luxurious residential decks that are synonymous with tropical hardwood decking.
+J. Gibson McIlvain focuses on the high end decks, docks, rainscreen siding, and ceilings that are synonymous with tropical hardwood decking.

 Our experience has proven to us that nothing can beat the durability and beauty of a tropical hardwood deck.
-Composite products have proven over the last 20-30 years that they do not boast the same colorfastness or durability as hardwoods like Ipe, Cumaru, Teak, Massaranduba, or Tigerwood.
-Additionally, more public awareness of sustainability issues, the public would be glad to know that tropical hardwood decking is one of the “greenest” options available today.
-We specialize in Teak and Ipe decking, but we carry and offer exceptional expertise on all these products.
+Composite products have proven over the last 20-30 years that they do not boast the same beauty or durability as hardwoods like Ipe, Cumaru, Teak, or Jatoba.

 J. Gibson McIlvain has built long standing relationships with mills in South America and Southeast Asia to ensure we always have quality lumber in stock.
 We also aim to stock FSC lumber whenever possible.

 Ipe is the undisputed decking hardwood of choice.
 The density, extreme stability, and resistance to rot and decay make this species perfect for decks of all shapes and sizes.
 In fact, Ipe is so dense that it actually has a class A fire rating.
 Once installed, Ipe has shown to have a 40+ year lifespan.
 It can be left to weather to a silvery hue or, with periodic treatment of timber oils, it can keep it’s rich reddish brown luster.